farrel/RCAP/README.md

 ### Validation

-The RCAP API aims to codify as many of the rules of the CAP XML format into validation rules that can be checked using the Assistance API.
+The RCAP API aims to codify as many of the rules of the CAP XML format into validation rules.
 The following Info object has two attributes ('severity' and 'certainty') set to incorrect values.

-    info = RCAP::CAP_1_2::Info.new do |info|
+    info = Info.new do |info|
       info.event = 'Liquid Petroleoum Tanker Fire'
       info.language   = 'en-ZA'
       info.categories << Info::CATEGORY_TRANSPORT